-Many of our Art and Photography students have used the high grade which they achieved to go on to study a wide range of different courses including Maths, History and Sciences at top universities.
+Many of our Art and Photography students have used the high grades they achieved to pursue studies in a wide range of different courses including Maths, History and Sciences at top universities.
 The A Level course in Photography is popular with students who enjoy Photography and who are looking for a course which allows them to learn quickly and be creative.
+Our photographers have gone on to careers in photography, editorial photography and careers in graphic communication.
 It would also be an ideal complement to A Level Art, for those students aiming for a career in any aspect of Art and Design and Media.